• Skip to primary navigation

 chicken and vegetable soup in a pot

-How to make chicken and vegetable soup:
+How to make chicken vegetable soup

 • If you are using different vegetables, I suggest timing-wise you add them in depending on how long it takes them to cook (like add in something that takes longer to cook in step 5), and it's also a good idea to chop them to a similar size so they cook at a similar rate.